A3Data/rony-ci-image/README.md

 Instead of using the commands `terraform init`, `terraform apply`, etc.. you will use the commands specified on the Makefile `make tf-init`, `make tf-plan` etc.

+Your AWS credentials should defined as environment variables.
+If you need to run `make` with `sudo` you should include `-E` flag, so your environment variables can be passed to docker-compose.

 The permissions used will be displayed on the terminal and saved to the file `iamlive_output/policy.json`.

 ``` yml